 Clinical Presentation/Signs and Symptoms

 The clinical presentation of CRCs can be nonspecific which can result in the delay of a diagnosis.
 Gastrointestinal bleeding, abdominal pain, and change in bowel habits (constipation, abnormal stools) are common at presentation if the patient is symptomatic.
 Patients sometimes experience significant weight loss, and a partial or complete bowel obstruction may trigger a diagnosis.
-The pattern of ...
+The ...